The 20 Best Drug Induced Dyskinesia Doctors Near Me in Georgia, US

 Offers Telehealth

-Laura Scorr is a Neurologist in Atlanta, Georgia.
-Dr. Scorr has been practicing medicine for over 16 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, and Hormone Replacement Therapy (HRT).
+Laura Scorr is a Neurologist practicing medicine in Atlanta, Georgia.
+She has been practicing medicine for over 16 years.
+Dr. Scorr is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, and Hormone Replacement Therapy (HRT).
+Dr. Scorr is board certified in American Board Of Psychiatry And Neurology, 2014.

 Learn about our expert tiers